-Figure 31 —TDD Link Maintenance Statistics subfield
+Figure 31 —DMG Link Maintenance Statistics Information field format

 The Parameters Across Rx Chains Supported subfield is set to 1 to indicate the STA supports reporting the parameters across RX chains in the DMG Link Margin element (see 9.4.2.142).
 Otherwise, this field is set to 0.